Belgian Congo: Social inequality and racial discrimination

-Because of the close interconnection between economic development and the 'civilizing mission', and because in practice state officials, missionaries and the executives of the private companies always lent each other a helping hand, the image has emerged that the Belgian Congo was governed by a "colonial trinity" of King-Church-Capital, encompassing the colonial state, the Christian missions, and the Société Générale de Belgique.
+Because of the close interconnection between economic development and the 'civilising mission', and because in practice state officials, missionaries and the executives of the private companies always lent each other a helping hand, the image has emerged that the Belgian Congo was governed by a "colonial trinity" of King-Church-Capital, encompassing the colonial state, the Christian missions, and the Société Générale de Belgique.

-The paternalistic ideology underpinning colonial policy was summed up in a catchphrase used by Governor-General Pierre Ryckmans (1934–46): Dominer pour servir ("Dominate to serve").
+The paternalistic ideology underpinning colonial policy was summed up in a catchphrase used by Governor-General Pierre Ryckmans (1934–46): Dominer pour servir ('Dominate to serve').
 The colonial government wanted to convey images of a benevolent and conflict-free administration and of the Belgian Congo as a true model colony.
 Only in the 1950s did this paternalistic attitude begin to change.
 In the 1950s the most blatant discriminatory measures directed at the Congolese were gradually withdrawn (among these: corporal punishment by means of the feared chicote—Portuguese word for whip).
-From 1953, and even more so after the triumphant visit of King Baudouin to the colony in 1955, Governor-General Léon Pétillon (1952–1958) worked to create a "Belgian-Congolese community", in which blacks and whites were to be treated as equals.
+From 1953, and even more so after the triumphant visit of King Baudouin to the colony in 1955, Governor-General Léon Pétillon (1952–1958) worked to create a "Belgian-Congolese community", in which natives and settlers were to be treated as equals.
+In 1957, the first municipal elections open to native voters took place in a handful of the largest cities — Léopoldville, Élisabethville, and Jadotville.
 Regardless, anti-miscegenation laws remained in place, and between 1959 and 1962 thousands of mixed-race Congolese children were forcibly deported from the Congo by the Belgian government and the Catholic Church and taken to Belgium.

-In 1957, the first municipal elections open to black voters took place in a handful of the largest cities — Léopoldville, Élisabethville, and Jadotville.

 Abolition of slavery

 In the Congo Free State, thousands of men, women, and children were freed from Swahili Arab slave owners and slave traders in Eastern Congo between 1886 and 1892.
-They were then either enlisted in the militia (Force Publique) or given as prisoners to local chiefs who were allies, who then used them as laborers.
-Although chattel slavery was officially outlawed in 1910 when the Belgian Congo was formed, prisoners were still used as forced laborers for both public and private projects.
+They were then either enlisted in the militia (Force Publique) or given as prisoners to local chiefs who were allies, who then used them as labourers.
+Although chattel slavery was officially outlawed in 1910 when the Belgian Congo was formed, prisoners were still used as forced labourers for both public and private projects.

 Colonists

-In the Belgian Congo the presence of Belgian settlers along with white settlers in general was low and they were the minority of the population.
-Belgium did not encourage settlement in the colony and poor white people were not allowed to immigrate to the Belgian Congo.
+In the Belgian Congo the presence of Belgian settlers along with European settlers in general was low and they were the minority of the population.
+Belgium did not encourage settlement in the colony and poor Europeans were not allowed to immigrate to the Belgian Congo.
 Belgian colonists made up 0.08% of the population in 1925 and 0.6% of the population in 1958.
-While the number of white settlers was at 0.13% in 1925 and 0.9% in 1958.
+Whilst the total number of European settlers was at 0.13% in 1925 and 0.9% in 1958.